Libertytown, Maryland: Education

+It is in Frederick County Public Schools.

+School zoning is as follows: Residents are zoned to Liberty Elementary School, New Market Middle School, and Linganore High School.

 Libertytown is the location of Liberty Elementary School.
-Liberty opened its doors in 1927, teaching grades 1 through 12.
+Liberty School opened its doors in 1927, teaching grades 1 through 12.
 In 1945, Liberty graduated its final senior class and continued teaching junior high until 1962.

 Notre Dame Academy is a Catholic elementary school in Libertytown.

 Recreation

 Libertytown Park contains picnic gazebos and a county maintained rain garden.
 This regional park also has two baseball fields: one for Little League and another regulation-sized baseball field.
 Additional facilities include a basketball court, three tennis courts, and a large field space for football or soccer.
 A very popular spot among locals is Dirty Dixon’s.
 It only is accessible from within the park, but also is accessible off Dollyhide Road with additional parking.
 The trails runs through a native bobwhite quail protection area maintained by Quail Forever.